SkipperSkipTR/NITW_FontPatcher/README.md

      <Game Directory>\BepInEx\plugins\FontPatcher\assets\chars\char_scedilla\
      ```

-     Each folder should contain 3 frame images (64x64px):
+     Each folder needs to contain 3 frame images (64x64px):
      ```
      frame_0.png
      frame_1.png
      frame_2.png
      ```
+---

+## Important Notes
+- The character frame images should be 64x64 pixels.
+Any other resolution might cause the characters to appear wrong.
+- Each folder *needs* to contain 3 frame images or the plugin would break.
+- Folder structure needs to be correct/same with above, or the plugin would not recognize the characters.

 ---